bickolasliu/intention-mcp/README.md

-# Intention - Simple Intent Tracking for AI Development
+# Intention - Simple Intent Tracking for Collaborative Vibe Coding

 Track why code was written and how it evolved when using Cursor or Claude Code.

-## What is this?

-A dead-simple tool that configures AI assistants to automatically track their code changes.
-No servers, no complex setup - just a script that adds tracking instructions to your project.

 ## Installation

+Run in the repository root:
 ```bash
 npx setup-intention
 ```

-That's it.
 The script will:
 1. Detect which AI assistants you use
 2. Add intent tracking instructions to their config files
 3. Create a `.intents` folder for tracking

 ## How it Works

-After setup, whenever an AI assistant creates or modifies files, it will also create a corresponding file in `.intents/` documenting:
+After setup, whenever a coding agent creates or modifies files, it will also create a corresponding file in `.intents/` documenting:
 - **What** was requested (the prompt)
 - **When** it happened (timestamp)
 - **Why** it was done (summary)